kcenon/network_system/docs/TROUBLESHOOTING.md

 2. Check the error reference for specific error codes
 3. Use the debugging techniques to isolate the problem
 4. Create a minimal reproduction case
-5. Reach out to the community or support channels
+5. Contact the maintainer at kcenon@naver.com

 Remember to always:
 - Keep your system updated